Indigenous literatures in Canada: Periodical Marketers of Canada Aboriginal Literature Award

 The Periodical Marketers of Canada Aboriginal Literature Award is an Aboriginal Literature award inspired by the First Nation Communities Read Program.
 This award will give the award winning writers a title selection and a prize money of $5,000.

 In 2003, the First Nations public library community launched the First Nations Communities Read in Ontario.
 The program recommends literature that encourages family literacy as well as storytelling and information sharing that affects several generations.
 The program recognizes works written and illustrated by First Nation, Métis, and Inuit writers.
 Communities Read also encourage works that have support or public approval by First Nations, Métis, and Inuit advisors and consultants.

-Darrell Dennis, in his book Peace, Pipe Dreams, won the Periodical Marketers of Canada Aboriginal Literature Award for 2015-2016.
+Darrell Dennis, in his book Peace, Pipe Dreams, won the Periodical Marketers of Canada Aboriginal Literature Award for 2015–2016.
 His book shows knowledge, tact, and humor when addressing issues such as religion, treaties, and residential schools.
-It gives the reader a better understanding of Canada’s complex history.
+It gives the reader a better understanding of Canada's complex history.
 His book also empathizes the stereotypes and historical events for Indigenous in North America.

 Burt Award

 Richard Wagamese’s book, Indian Horse, won the Burt Award for First Nations, Metis, and Inuit Literature in 2013.
 Wagamese's book showcases the terrors of residential schools and illuminates ice hockey, a popular sport in Canada, in a positive light.

-In 2014, Thomas King's book, The Inconvient Indian: a Curious Account of Native People in North America, won the Burt Award.
-King tells a story about the past relations between settlers and natives.
-In addition, King explores Indigenous Identity is influenced by popular media.
-King also dives into the issue of misperception.
-Although the book has many impactful and powerful content, the book is about hope and the positive changes there can be in future.
-A future where there can be equality.

 Bev Sellar’s popular book They Called Me Number One: Secrets and Survival at an Indian Residential School, has won many awards.
 The book is also part of the public archive for Truth and Reconciliation Commission The book is a memoir about Sellar’s time at a residential school.
 Her books also focuses on how residential schools impacted her family.
 Her book won third place for the Burt Award in 2014.